adamk/icanhazvpn/README.md

 # icanhazvpn
 https://icanhazvpn.com

-Checks your public IP and educates the user on network requirements for hosting a VPN server (ex.
+Checks your public (or not) IP and educates the user on network requirements for hosting a VPN server (ex.
 WireGuard).